evendoom/match_me/README.md

 For the game cards pictures, the following framework was used: https://ionicons.com/.

 ## 4. Testing

+Testing was done locally with Visual Studio Code and extension 'Live Server'.
+The same testing was also performed on the version deployed to GitHub, after creating a GitHub page.

 ### 4.1 - The Start Page